alekseyl/testoscope/README.md

 * you already have another index more suitable which is preferred by the planner
 * your tests doesn't cover all use-cases

 In either cases you may have a problem, but also may not.

+Rem: It seems to be **much less useful** than I thought, at least with PG, because lack of statistic or tiny DB size for test environment makes it very vulnerable to false positive index assumptions.
+Still you can use it within staging server and get the info from less automatic testing.

 ### How it works?
 Testoscope hooks to exec_query of a connection adapter,